victorromeo/victorromeo.github.io/_posts/2023-07-29-Huffman-Coding.md

 ## Example

 Implementing a complete and efficient Huffman encoding and decoding system from scratch can be quite involved.
-However, I'll provide you with a simplified C# example of Huffman encoding to give you an idea of how it works.
+Here's a simplified C# example of Huffman encoding to give you an idea of how it works.
 This example will cover the basic concepts, but keep in mind that for real-world use, you may need to optimize and handle more edge cases.

 In this example, we'll focus on encoding a string and decoding it back to demonstrate the Huffman encoding process.